edadma/trisc/isa.md

     111 rrr oo iiiiiiii (r != 0)

     ldi     00
-    ldis    01  // can be done using ADDI sli     10
+    ---     01  // can be done using ADDI
+    sli     10
     sti     11